DLSamson/GamesPack/cpp/Disk/README.md

 It was made from Visual Studio and it works kinda bad in linux terminal, it also has many errors while compiling using g++;

-So I recommend compiling it from Visual Studio 22 and use it only on windows cmd console.
+So I recommend compiling it from Visual Studio 22 and use it only in windows cmd console.